-In a society that euthanizes its elderly, James McGregor has been given a second chance.
-He is one of a few select citizens living at a remote facility in the Cascade Mountains, receiving skills for social reintegration.
+In a society that euthanizes the elderly, James McGregor has been given a second chance.
+He is one of a few privileged seniors living in a remote facility in the Cascade Mountains, developing skills to merit his continued existence.
 But Officer Packet, a young man assigned to oversee James’ progress, is determined to kill him.

 Working with Amazon, Kobo, and iBooks has been a breeze in comparison.
 I recommend all three with a minor caveat for Amazon.

 My intent was to make this story free on Amazon, but that’s only an option if you give them exclusivity or offer a paperback version along with the e-book version.
 That made little sense to me, so I resolved to sell it for the lowest price allowed: 99¢.